anandshivam44/DevOpsAutomation/LinuxCommands.md

 ___
 #### ps
 ps is Process Status
-ps command gives you the list of running process and their PID. ps command is non-interactive and can be used with shell scripts.
+ps command gives you the list of the running processes and their PIDs.
+The ps command is non-interactive and can be used with shell scripts.
 ```bash
 pa -A # Get all processes
 ps -a # get all processes not associated with a terminal